Charting the main sequence of star-forming galaxies out to redshifts z<5.7: The star formation rate--stellar mass relations

-A total star formation rate consists of the UV and IR components, where the rest-frame UV light is sensitive to the young massive stars and is therefore a good tracer of the recent, unobscured star formation, while the IR emission accounts for the stellar emission that has been absorbed by the interstellar dust, where:
+A total SFR consists of the UV and IR components, where the rest-frame UV light is sensitive to the young massive stars and is therefore a good tracer of recent, unobscured star formation, while the IR emission accounts for the stellar emission that has been absorbed by the interstellar dust.
+Here, we followed the recent calibration of \citet{Kennicutt_2012}, where

-The far-UV (FUV) part of the SFR is derived from the FUV luminosity measured at 150\,nm, where $L_{\rm FUV}=\nu L_\nu$ and $\mathcal{K}_{\rm FUV}=2.5 \times 10^{-10}\,{\rm M_\odot\,yr^{-1}\,L_\odot^{-1}}$ \citep{Kennicutt_1998}, with an additional multiplicative factor of 0.63 to convert from a Salpeter to a Chabrier IMF.
-The FUV SFRs were calculated for each galaxy and then the mean value was evaluated at each redshift/stellar mass bin.
-In order to find the IR portion of the SFR we follow \citet{Madau_2014}, where the IR luminosity is converted to the SFR using $\mathcal{K}_{\rm IR}=1.73 \times 10^{-10}\,{\rm M_\odot\,yr^{-1}\,L_\odot^{-1}}$, again with an additional multiplicative factor of 0.63 to convert from a Salpeter to a Chabrier IMF.
+The far-UV (FUV) part of the SFR was derived from the FUV luminosity measured at 150\,nm, where $L_{\rm FUV}=\nu L_\nu$, with FUV SFRs calculated for each galaxy and then the mean value evaluated at each redshift or stellar mass bin.